 Change 4: Prerendering for AI crawlers

 AI fetchers do not execute JavaScript.
 Stackra's frontend is a React app, which means every page starts as a near-empty HTML shell until JavaScript runs and renders the content.
 We already had a prerendering pipeline in place: Playwright visits each page at build time, captures the fully-rendered HTML, and the production server serves that HTML to any bot that requests it.
-The GEO fix was confirming the pipeline covered all pages where GEO signals live and that the prerendered HTML contained the schema blocks added in Change 2.
+The GEO fix was confirming the pipeline covered the pages that existed at the time and that the prerendered HTML contained the schema blocks added in Change 2.
+As new marketing pages are added later (platform pages, the GEO landing page, legal pages), each one must be registered in the prerender route list to avoid shipping an empty SPA shell to crawlers.

 What changed in the GEO scan results

-After all four changes, every GEO signal group moved from absent or unknown to confirmed.
+After the three changes, every GEO signal group moved from absent or unknown to confirmed.
 AI bot access: all five crawlers explicitly allowed.
-Schema readiness: Organization present, FAQPage present, BreadcrumbList already present from prior structured data work.
+Schema readiness: Organization present, BreadcrumbList already present from prior structured data work, Article schema on blog pages.
 Entity clarity: business name detected from Organization schema, confidence rated high.
 Supporting signals: sitemap reachable, robots.txt reachable.
-The citabilityTypeCount moved from zero to two, the threshold at which the audit reports meaningful schema coverage.
+The accordion fix meant that FAQ content which was previously invisible to every AI crawler is now present in the raw HTML.